 - Under extreme temperatures, peppers need adequate protection from sunburn.

 Direct sunlight means no shade from other plants or trees.
-However, both the pepper fruit and plant itself are susceptible to damage from an overdose of sun and extreme heat.
+However, both the pepper fruit and the plant itself are susceptible to damage from an overdose of sun and extreme heat.

 Can Bell Peppers Grow in Indirect Sunlight?